ananyaj1515/thinkthonk/README.md

 - **TikTok Clone Base UI** – served as the foundation for extending new features.
     The TikTok UI Clone was created by [s-shemmee](https://github.com/s-shemmee).
 - **Custom UI Assets** – profile icons, buttons, and design elements added to reflect the MixTape functionality.
+*All media (videos in the FYP and profile picture) is media taken by our  group and not taken from elsewhere on the internet*

 ---